Tag: crypto regulation

 2. Sovereign Nodes: Nations reduced to nodes in someone else’s system, where a nation’s sovereignty is assigned, encoded, and delegated.
 They become annexures to the New Empire.

 The promise of financial freedom must be weighed against its power to manipulate public narratives and annex national assets.
 Revival built on opacity is fragile.
 Legitimacy minted without transparency is hollow.
-If global infrastructure goes digital, the politics of protocols must be visible—or we will mistake empire for innovation, and irreversible control for digital consent.
+If global infrastructure goes digital, the politics of protocols must be visible.
+Otherwise, we will mistake empire for innovation.
+We will mistake irreversible control for digital consent.